-Building an Audio Waveform in Expo Audio: IOS & ANDROID
+Building an Audio Waveform in Expo Audio: iOS & Android

-npx expo install expo-audio
+npx expo install expo-audio3.
+Configuring Permissions in app.json

 {